uakfdotb/ghostpp/readme.txt

 Each battle.net server has a root admin defined in ghost.cfg.
 Root admins have access to every command both in battle.net and in the lobby and ingame.
 In particular this includes !addadmin, !checkadmin, !countadmins, !deladmin, !exit, and !quit among others.
+Root admins are also exempt from command restrictions in locked games and can change the owner of a game using !owner even when the game owner is present.

 2.)
 Game Owners.

 Each game has an owner defined as the user who ran the !priv or !pub command or the user specified with the !privby or !pubby command.
 Game owners have access to every command in the lobby and ingame but NO commands in battle.net.
 You can think of the game owner as a temporary admin for one game only - it doesn't have to be a root admin or a regular admin.
-The game owner is also the only user who can use commands inside a game which is locked (see the !lock and !unlock commands for more information).
+The game owner is also the only user other than root admins who can use commands inside a game which is locked (see the !lock and !unlock commands for more information).
 The game owner for a particular game can be changed after the game is created with the !owner command.

 3.)
 Admins.